Caroline Wozniacki: Wozniacki vs. Radwańska

 Wozniacki and Agnieszka Radwańska have met 17 times with Wozniacki leading the head-to-head 11–6.
-Wozniacki leads 9–6 on hard courts and 2–0 on clay.
+Wozniacki leads 9–6 on hardcourts and 2–0 on clay.

-They first met at the 2007 Nordea Nordic Light Open with Radwańska taking the victory in straight sets.
-After that win, Wozniacki won the next five matches before the streak snapped at the 2012 Apia International Sydney where she lost in three sets.
+They first met at the 2007 Nordic Light Open with Radwańska taking the victory in straight sets.
+After that win, Wozniacki won the next five matches before the streak snapped at the 2012 Sydney International where she lost in three sets.
 Radwańska then won the next two matches before that streak was snapped at the 2014 Western & Southern Open where she lost in straight sets.
 After this event, Wozniacki took another four consecutive wins, then she lost at the 2016 Wuhan Open in straight sets.
 A week later, she lost again at the 2016 China Open in straight sets.
-Their next two meetings were at the 2017 Qatar Total Open and the 2017 Rogers Cup.
+Their next two meetings were at the 2017 Qatar Ladies Open and the 2017 Rogers Cup.
 Wozniacki won both matches in straight sets.

+Wozniacki vs. Kerber

+Wozniacki and Kerber have met 16 times with both having won 8 of them.

 Wozniacki vs. Sharapova

 Wozniacki and Maria Sharapova have met 11 times with Sharapova leading the head-to-head 7–4.
 Wozniacki leads 2–1 in Grand Slams with two wins at the US Open and one loss at the Australian Open.
 They are tied at 4–4 on hard courts, while Sharapova leads 3–0 on clay.

-The pair first met at the 2008 Qatar Total Open where Sharapova won in straight sets and then again at the 2008 Rome Masters.
+The pair first met at the 2008 Qatar Ladies Open where Sharapova won in straight sets and then again at the 2008 Rome Masters.
 Wozniacki then won the next two meetings to tie the head-to-head.
-Sharapova then won the next three meetings including their only meeting in a final at the 2013 BNP Paribas Open.
+Sharapova then won the next three meetings including their only meeting in a final at the 2013 Indian Wells Open.
 Wozniacki snapped the losing streak by beating Sharapova in three sets at the 2014 US Open and would go on to the reach the final.
 They met again at the 2014 WTA Finals where Wozniacki won in three sets in a marathon match that lasted over three hours.
 Their most recent meeting was at the 2019 Australian Open where Sharapova won in three sets.

 Wozniacki vs. Halep

 Wozniacki and Simona Halep have met seven times with Wozniacki leading the head-to-head 5–2.
-Wozniacki leads 3–2 on hard courts, 1–0 on both clay and grass courts and 1–0 in the Grand Slams.
+Wozniacki leads 3–2 on hardcourts, 1–0 on both clay and grass courts and 1–0 in the majors.

 They first met at the 2012 Dubai Tennis Championships with Wozniacki winning in straight sets.
 Then, Halep won the next two matches, one at the 2013 New Haven Open at Yale in straight sets and another one at the 2015 Dubai Tennis Championships in three sets.
 Wozniacki then took a four-match winning streak over Halep, beginning at the 2015 Stuttgart Open and including their most recent meeting at the 2018 Australian Open in the final, where she defeated Halep in three sets to win her first Grand Slam title and snatch the world No. 1 position from Halep.